 The stinking hellebore is a valuable wildflower, feeding bees and early pollinators in the first months of spring.

 Hellebores (genus Helleborus) can be found growing throughout Europe and Asia.
 We even have a native species of our own, the stinking hellebore (H. foetidus).
-As with many buttercups, hellebores are toxic, so use caution when handling.
+As with many buttercups, hellebores are toxic, so use caution when handling them.

 In the wild, hellebores are mostly snow-melt plants, and they grow in areas protected by a blanket of snow through winter.